aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 ```

 ### AqvmMemory_FreeMemory
-Release the memory of |memory_ptr|.
-No return value. </br>
+Releases the memory of |memory_ptr|.
+No return value.</br>
 Note: This function only releases the memory of the structure.
-The memory pointed to by the pointer to the data and type in the structure will not be released.
-These memories are managed by bytecode related functions. </br>
+The memory pointed to by the pointers to the data and types in the structure will not be released.
+These memories are managed by bytecode related functions.</br>

 ```C
 void AqvmMemory_FreeMemory(struct AqvmMemory_Memory* memory_ptr) {